MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/sidebar.md

 When you define a preferred width in your app's manifest, the following happens:

 * When your app is opened in the sidebar, the sidebar is automatically resized to your preferred width.
-* Users can still resize the sidebar to make it larger than your preferred width, but not smaller.
+* Users can resize the sidebar to make it larger your preferred width, or smaller, up to the 376 pixels minimum width.

 <!-- ====================================================================== -->